PatrickEMcLean/DungeonMerchantStory/00-NewIntro.md

 "You did, please, Oddna, what has gotten into you?
 You are a fine neighbor." said the Duke, trying to tell this powerful and somewhat crazed man what he wanted to hear.

+"Yes, I am," the Wizard said, calming enough to take a healthy gulp of wine.
+"I am a fine neighbor, but you, and I mean the royal you, Duke Robrecht, are not."

+"Ugh, Robrecht as a name.
+Why the thought is simply ghastly."

+"Not you, your subjects.
+The little people that infest the land."

+"Ah, taxpayers," said the Duke, "Yes, my Uncle says I am here to farm them."

+"Herd them?
+Would herd them be the word."

+"Yes, I suppose it would.
+I am herd them until tax time.
+And then I sheer them and release them back into their fields."

 <!-- The conversation out -->

-"Yes, I am," he said, calming enough to take a healthy gulp of wine.

 "No, I'll walk.
 I'm to upset to pull off the teleportation trick again.
 Would just imprison myself halfway through a tree."